MiyamotoAkira/CommandLineGames/README.md

 ### Runnig the game

-Run the game in lib/game.rb
+To run the game you will need either to use
+*ruby tictactoe.rb*
+or your can give execution permissions to tictactoe.rb with *chmod +x* so you can use it directly as ./tictactoe.rb

 ### Tests

 The test are located under the tests folder.

-To run the whole suite you can just call 'rake' from the top folder.
-You can also get the test coverage using 'rake coverage'
+To run jus the unit tests use *rake*.
+You can run spec tests with *rake spec*.
+Or the whole suite of tests with *rake all*

+You can get the coverage of unit tests with *rake coverage* Or the coverage of all tests with *rake coverage_all*

 ### Steps taken